capac/scikit-learn-exercises/README.md

  *  `batch-gradient-descent.ipynb`: Implement Batch Gradient Descent with early stopping for Softmax Regression (without using Scikit-Learn).
 Notebook is `batch-gradient-descent.ipynb`.

  * `svm-regressor`: Implements an SVM regressor on the California housing dats set.

+ * `svm-classifier`: Train an SVM classifier on the MNIST data set, using one-versus-the-rest to classify all 10 digits.